gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "Bone of the father..."
 Pettigrew intoned, beginning the ritual.

-Elysia had to stifle a laugh; only Pettigrew's hand was what they thought it was.
+Elysia had to stifle a laugh; only the skin from Pettigrew's arm was what they thought it was.
 The remains of every last body in the graveyard had been surreptitiously replaced with transfigured pig bones months ago, when they'd taken the Ring from the Gaunt shack.
-And the blood Pettigrew had 'forcibly taken' from Elysia was actually from a muggle blood bank -- she'd shifted reservoirs into place under her skin to hold it, and shifted it all to where Pettigrew's knife 'cut' her when the time came.
+And the blood Pettigrew had 'forcibly taken' from Elysia (with a whispered apology) was actually from a muggle blood bank -- she'd shifted reservoirs into place under her skin to hold it, and shifted it all to where Pettigrew's knife 'cut' her when the time came.

 Finally, Pettigrew dropped Babymort in the cauldron.
 Nothing happened for a moment -- and then, with a great gout of blinding (and oddly liquid) light, a human figure stood.